 - If the service is currently impacted by any active incidents, click the link in the Active Incidents section to go directly to the Incidents list and view the incidents.

 The owner is the group responsible for the service.
-If a service doesn't have an owner in xMatters, you can assign one from the service's page, or add the service from the relevant group's Overview tab.
-To assign an owner to a service from the service's page, click Edit and then use the search tools to find and select the services that you want the group to own.
+If a service doesn't have an owner in xMatters, you can assign one from the service's details page, or add the service from the relevant group's Overview tab.
+To assign an owner to a service from the service's details page, click Edit next to the owner field and then search for and select the group you want to own the service.

 To delete a service, select the check box next to the service or services you want to delete and then click Delete.